Coconut oil vs Palm oil - Health impact and Nutrition Comparison

 Acidity

-Raw coconut is alkaline; however, through heating and further processing, coconut oil becomes acidic with an average pH of 3.5 to 5.5 (2).
+Raw coconut is alkaline; however, through heating and further processing, coconut oil becomes acidic with an average pH ranging from 3.5 to 5.5 (3).

-Palm oil is also slightly acidic, with a pH value of 6.34 on average (3).
+Palm oil is also slightly acidic, on average, its pH value equals 6.34 (4).

 Another way to look at the acidity of a food is by looking at the potential renal acid load (PRAL), which shows the capacity of the food to produce bases or acids.